 There are many different types of roles and career pathways within the sales industry.
 Each comes with different responsibilities, requirements, and growth opportunities.
 Some common sales jobs at each level include:

-Individuals just breaking into the sales world will likely need to start in an entry-level position.
-These are important roles that support the sales operation as a whole.
+Individuals breaking into the sales world will likely need to start in an entry-level position.
+These are important roles that support the entire sales operation.

-Its important to note that outside sales roles are becoming less prevalent in the sales world, as operations shift to remote environments in the wake of the COVID-19 pandemic.
-While there isn't a hard-and-fast number for years of required experience to become an outside salesperson, organizations generally hire candidates who do have some knowledge of selling fundamentals.
-Outside sales reps can usually move up the professional totem pole relatively quickly, as they spend their time establishing customer relationships and building rapport; which are both vital for advancing any sales career.
+While there isn't a hard-and-fast number of years of required experience to become an outside salesperson, organizations generally hire candidates with some knowledge of selling fundamentals.
+Outside sales reps can usually move up the professional totem pole relatively quickly as they spend their time establishing customer relationships and building rapport, which are vital for advancing any sales career.

 Because inside salespeople use well-established playbooks and sequences, they typically have stable, predictable schedules.
 They use various tools to inform their conversations with customers, streamline their workflows, and boost their performance, so they must be adept at using technology.
 Since they're usually more focused on reaching a large quantity of prospects, inside sales reps should feel comfortable in a fast-paced selling environment.

-Taking into account the long history of sales as a practice, the inside sales rep role is relatively new.
+Considering the long history of sales as a practice, the inside sales rep role is relatively new.
 It emerged thanks to the introduction of remote selling by way of the internet and phones and more recently sales technologies, like CRM systems, marketing automation tools, and sales engagement platforms.
-As more and more companies shift to a remote selling approach, well likely see more opportunities for inside sales reps.
+As more and more companies shift to a remote selling approach, we’ll likely see more opportunities for inside sales reps.
 People in this role will have a leg up on their outside sales counterparts; as they'll already be accustomed to building customer relationships and closing deals without relying on face-to-face interactions.

 Many sales development representatives shift into an account executive role within the first one or two years on the job.
 Account executives are responsible for running demos, conducting compelling presentations, identifying and resolving purchasing challenges, developing value propositions, and negotiating buying terms.